Rue

 Perennial

 Rue (Ruta graveolens) is a hardy, evergreen perennial herb known for its strong aroma and bitter-tasting leaves.
 It grows to a height of 60-90 cm (2-3 feet) and has blue-green, feathery foliage with small, yellow flowers that bloom in late spring and summer.
 The plant is drought-tolerant and thrives in poor, well-drained soils.
 Rue is often grown as an ornamental herb, but it also has traditional medicinal uses.
 However, its leaves contain furanocoumarins, which can cause skin irritation in some people.
-It is best handled with gloves. 🌞💧 Sun and Water Requirements: - Prefers full sun (at least 6-8 hours of sunlight per day). - Thrives in dry, well-drained soil with low to moderate watering. - Tolerates drought but should not be overwatered. ✂️🫘 Methods to Propagate: - Seeds: Direct sow in spring or start indoors 6-8 weeks before the last frost. - Cuttings: Take softwood cuttings in early summer and root in moist soil. - Division: Can be divided in early spring or fall. 🧑🌾👩🌾 When to Harvest: - Harvest leaves as needed once the plant is well-established. - Best flavor when harvested before flowering. - Use gloves when handling to avoid skin irritation.
+It is best handled with gloves.
+Prefers full sun (at least 6-8 hours of sunlight per day).
+Thrives in dry, well-drained soil with low to moderate watering.
+Tolerates drought but should not be overwatered.
+Seeds: Direct sow in spring or start indoors 6-8 weeks before the last frost.
+Cuttings: Take softwood cuttings in early summer and root in moist soil.
+Division: Can be divided in early spring or fall.
+Harvest leaves as needed once the plant is well-established.
+Best flavor when harvested before flowering.
+Use gloves when handling to avoid skin irritation.

 Good Neighbors